47 Forest Ave., Elberton, GA 30635

 The Detention Center's function is to receive and process people that are taken into custody.
 Once a person has been turned over to the jail they are either given an opportunity to post a cash or property bond and be released pending a court hearing or held until the court disposes of their case.
 Once a person is convicted and sentenced to either county time or state time, they are held until their sentence is served in accordance to law or transferred into a state facility.

-The Detention Center has a staff of thirty Detention Officers, two Administrative Assistants, two medical, three dietary, one Assistant Jail Administrator and one Jail Administrator.
+The Detention Center has a staff of Jail Administrator Major DreKevious Gibbs, Assistant Jail Administrator Captain Shanon Young, thirty Detention Officers, two Administrative Assistants, two medical, and three dietary personnel.
 The total bed capacity is 117.
 The Detention Center houses inmates for Elbert County, Elberton Police Department and other out of county agencies when available.